 A more appropriate comparison for Jobs would have been Akio Morita, who headed Sony during its glory days of the 70's and 80's.
 (Remember the Walkman?)

-An even better comparison would have been the Wizard of Oz.
+But Morita was a relatively benign presence, so an even better comparison would be the Wizard of Oz.
 He thundered at people until they quaked in his presence.
 People weren't allowed to question him ("Who are you to dare to question the great and powerful Oz?!")
 He was worshipped by mindless acolytes (Munchkins).
-And he send supplicants on impossible missions, like getting the Wicked Witch's broom.
+And he'd send supplicants on impossible missions, like getting the Wicked Witch's broom.
 (He may not have known what he wanted, but he'd know it when he saw it.)

 The Wizard was actually a pretty good metaphor for every malignant personality who ever lived, including Steve Jobs.